echo66/OLA-TS.js/README.md

 *set_window_type(String windowType)*: changes the type of the window used within OLA.
 Available types are Lanczos, Triangular, Bartlett, BartlettHann, Blackman, Cosine, Gauss, Hamming, Hann, Rectangular, SinBeta.

-*beta_fn(Number alpha)*: TODO
+*beta_fn(Number alpha)*: public field pointing to a function that, given a stretching factor α, will return a new window exponent.

-*overlap_fn(Number alpha)*: a public field pointing to a function that, given a stretching factor α, will return a new overlapping factor.
+*overlap_fn(Number alpha)*: public field pointing to a function that, given a stretching factor α, will return a new overlapping factor.

 *get_alpha()*: returns the last specified stretching factor.